Non-Markovian quantum processes: complete framework and efficient characterisation: Linear construction of the process tensor

-{\bf Direct tomography.---} We begin by showing that the process tensor can be determined in a finite number of experiments.
-Note that $\Ab$ is a collection of quantum operations and the process tensor acts on $\Ab$ linearly.
-Moreover $\Ab$ itself is a linear operation.
-That is, an operation $\A$, acting on the system at a given time step, is a linear map on the density operator of the system.
-At each time step $j$, it can be uniquely decomposed in terms of a fixed set of linearly independent operations $\{\A_j^{\mn_j}\}$ as $\A_j = \sum_{\mn} \alpha_{\mn_j} \A_j^{\mn_j}$, with $\alpha_{\mn_j} \in \mathbb{R}$ .
-Note that the coefficients $\alpha_{\mn_j}$ are not necessarily positive, meaning the expansion above is linear but not convex (see Appendix~\ref{app:construction} for a discussion).
-Any control operation can be linearly expanded in terms of a fixed set of control operations that span the space as
+The collection of quantum operations $\mathbf{A}$, which the process tensor acts on, is itself a linear operation.
+That is, an operation $\mathcal{A}$, acting on the system at a given time step, is a linear map on the density operator of the system.
+At each time step $j$, it can be uniquely decomposed in terms of a fixed set of linearly independent operations $\{\mathcal{A}_j^{{(\mu,\nu)}_j}\}$ as $\mathcal{A}_j = \sum_{{(\mu,\nu)}} \alpha_{{(\mu,\nu)}_j} \mathcal{A}_j^{{(\mu,\nu)}_j}$, with real numbers $\alpha_{{(\mu,\nu)}_j}$.
+Note that the coefficients $\alpha_{{(\mu,\nu)}_j}$ are not necessarily positive, meaning the expansion above is linear but not convex.
+Further, using the multilinearity of the process tensor discussed in the previous section, any sequence of control operations can also be expanded in terms of tensor products of these basis elements as